-The Scheme is subject to our ethical screening that supports the Australian Ethical Charter.
+The Scheme is subject ethically-screening that supports the Australian Ethical Charter.
 This can lead the Scheme to be underweight and overweight in the certain sectors that form the benchmark and lead to short term volatility against the benchmark return.